Educational Opportunities in Uncertain Times

 What are you learning this year?

 “The beautiful thing about learning is that nobody can take it away from you” – B.B.
 King.
 At Design Engine, we continue to educate and better ourselves, and in turn, teach others how they may become an invaluable asset to a team or company.
 Our instructors try to significantly one-up what they know and not to be complacent.
 Whether it is a worldwide pandemic or losing jobs to automation, it is important to change with the times.
 For hourly employees and those living paycheck to paycheck, this may be a challenging time.
-We can look at this as an opportunity to improve our own economic or career status.
+We can look at this as a chance to improve our own economic or career status by taking the time to jump on educational opportunities.
 Online training is a safe and healthy way to get your CAD design and engineering abilities ready to impact the changing landscape of the world.

 Creo Parametric 7.0 is an exciting new release from PTC coming April 15, 2020.
 Our instructors are pumped because it features both multi-body and new AI that assists engineers in creating parts with respect to various manufacturing processes.
 We asked our instructors and industry partners what they were checking out this year to up their game: Additive manufacturing; Solidworks Cable Harness Design; Maya toolkit; sketching by hand and top-down strategies with solid bodies; Adobe Premiere and After Effects; Unreal Engine and Generative Design.
 We want to hear about something new you are learning while working from home!